 The Cloud Security Posture Management (CSPM) and Cloud Workload Protection Platform (CWPP) are two different platforms since Azure Security Center is the only solution in Microsoft (secure package) to address those scenarios.
 If you want CSPM and CWPP, then you need Azure Security Center.
 And you can take advantage of all the Threat Detection in Security Center which is part of CWPP capability to feed into Azure Sentinel.

-The threat intelligence from Security Center is very unique, the threat detection from SQL ATP, storage ATP, Azure Key Vault, virtual machines, and all those detection and protection capabilities Sentinel does NOT have awareness at all if not ingested via Security Center connector.
+The threat intelligence from Security Center is very unique, the threat detection from SQL ATP, Azure Defender for Storage, Azure Defender for Key Vault, Azure Defender for Servers, and all those detection and protection capabilities Sentinel does NOT have awareness at all if not ingested via Security Center connector.
 So, Azure Security Center and Azure Sentinel are complementary to that aspect.

 Azure Sentinel and Azure Security Center are completely two different products covering two different scenarios, by connecting Azure Security Center to Azure Sentinel will give you more insight into your organization’s network and system by view dashboards, you can create custom alerts, run automated playbooks and further investigate any suspicious activity.